PlanesLab/gMCSpy/docs/gMIS.rst

 Calculating the gMIS of Human-GEM v.14.0
 ---------------------------------------------------------------------------

-To replicate this example, make sure you have completed the `installation guide <installation.rst>`_, The Human-GEM model can be downloaded from the `Human-GEM <https://github.com/SysBioChalmers/Human-GEM/releases>`_.
+To replicate this example, make sure you have completed the `installation guide <installation.html>`_, The Human-GEM model can be downloaded from the `Human-GEM <https://github.com/SysBioChalmers/Human-GEM/releases>`_.
 We also need a regulatory network, this will allow us to integrate activation and blockage intereactions.
 The following code-block shows how to calculate the gMIS of the Human-GEM model.

 .. code-block:: python